Counting and effective rigidity in algebra and geometry: Proof of Theorem

-\begin{proof} In order to prove Proposition \ref{proposition:derivednonrealeigenvalue}, we will make effective an argument of Chinburg, Hamilton, Long and Reid \cite[pp. 10]{chinburg-geodesics}.
-Let $k^+$ denote the maximal totally real subfield of $k$.
-If $k$ is not a quadratic extension of $k^+$ then \cite[Lemma 2.3]{chinburg-geodesics} implies that every hyperbolic element of $\Gamma$ has a non-real eigenvalue, hence our proof follows from Proposition \ref{proposition:derivedcovolume}.
-We may therefore assume that $k$ is a quadratic extension of $k^+$.

-The Chebotarev density theorem implies that there are infinitely many rational primes $p$ which split completely in $k/\Q$ and do not divide $\abs{\disc(B)}$.

-In order to obtain an upper bound we will apply the following modification of the effective Chebotarev density theorem \cite{effectiveCDT}, due to Wang \cite[Theorem 2-C]{effectiveGW}:
+\begin{proof} To begin, we make effective an argument from \cite[p.~10]{chinburg-geodesics}.
+We start by proving the existence of a hyperbolic $\gamma\in\Gamma$ with eigenvalue $\lambda$ such that $\lambda^n$ is not real for any $n>1$ and has length at most $e^{C_1V}d_L^{C_2+\log(V)}$.
+We first consider the case in which $k/k^+$ is a quadratic extension.
+By the Chebotarev density theorem, there are infinitely many rational primes $p$ which split completely in $k/\Q$ and do not divide $\abs{\disc(B)}$.
+To obtain an upper bound we use a modification \cite[Thm 2-C]{effectiveGW} of the bound on the least prime ideal in the Chebotarev density theorem in \cite{effectiveCDT}:

 \begin{thm}[Wang] Let $L/K$ be a finite Galois extension of number fields of degree $n$, $S$ a finite set of primes of $K$ and $[\theta]$ a conjugacy class in $\Gal(L/K)$.
-Then there is a prime ideal $\pp$ of $K$ such that \begin{enumerate} \item $\pp$ is unramified in L and is of degree $1$ over $\Q$; \item $\pp\not\in S$; \item $\left(\frac{L/K}{\pp}\right)=[\theta]$, and \item $\abs{\pp}\leq d_L^C (n\log(N_S))^2$, \end{enumerate} where $C$ is an absolute, effectively computable constant and $N_S=\prod_{\qq\in S}\abs{\qq}$. \end{thm}
+Then there is a prime ideal $\pp$ of $K$ such that \begin{enumerate} \item $\pp$ is unramified in L and is of degree $1$ over $\Q$; \item $\pp\notin S$; \item $\left(\frac{L/K}{\pp}\right)=[\theta]$, and \item $\abs{\pp}\leq d_L^C (n\log(N_S))^2$, \end{enumerate} where $C$ is an absolute, effectively computable constant and $N_S=\prod_{\qq\in S}\abs{\qq}$. \end{thm}

-Whereas we would like to apply Theorem \ref{thm:effectiveCDT} to the extension $k/\Q$, we cannot because it may be the case that $k/\Q$ is not Galois.
-Because of this issue we consider the Galois closure $\widehat{k}$ of $k$.
-The extension $\widehat{k}/\Q$ is by definition Galois, has degree at most $n_k!$ and has the property that a prime $p$ of $\Q$ splits completely in (resp. ramifies in) $k$ if and only $p$ splits completely in (resp. ramifies in) $\widehat{k}$.
-Moreover, a result of Serre \cite[Proposition 6]{Serre-CDT} shows that

-Let $p$ be a fixed rational prime which splits completely in $k$ and does not lie below any prime ramifying in $B$.
-By Theorem \ref{thm:effectiveCDT} (applied with $K=\Q$ and $L=\widehat{k}$) and the remarks in the previous paragraph, we may assume that
+We would like to apply Theorem \ref{thm:effectiveCDT} to the extension $k/\Q$ but cannot as $k/\Q$ need not be Galois.
+Let $\widehat{k}$ be the Galois closure of $k$.
+The extension $\widehat{k}/\Q$ is by definition Galois, has degree at most $n_k!$, and has the property that a prime $p$ of $\Q$ splits completely in (resp. ramifies in) $k$ if and only if $p$ splits completely in (resp. ramifies in) $\widehat{k}$.
+Moreover, Serre \cite[Prop 6]{Serre-CDT} shows that $d_{\widehat{k}}\leq d_k^{n_k!-1}{n_k!}^{n_k!}.$ Let $p$ be a fixed rational prime which splits completely in $k$ and does not lie below any prime ramifying in $B$.
+By Theorem \ref{thm:effectiveCDT} (applied with $K=\Q$ and $L=\widehat{k}$), we may assume that